Jessica Grady: Extraordinary eco-embellishment

 Ironically, my college career advisor told me a textiles degree would give me limited career options, and therefore, wasn’t a good choice.
 Safe to say, I didn’t listen to her!

-Jessica Grady: Doodle Stitch, 2020.
-Hand Embroidery stitched over a digital print of the reverse threads of another piece of work.
+Jessica Grady, Doodle Stitch, 2020.
+Hand embroidery, digital print of the reverse side of another artwork.
+Threads, recycled embellishments.

-Jessica Grady: Doodle Stitch, 2020.
-Hand Embroidery stitched over a digital print of the reverse threads of another piece of work.
+Jessica Grady, Doodle Stitch, 2020.
+Hand embroidery, digital print of the reverse side of another artwork.
+Threads, recycled embellishments.

 What was your route to becoming an artist?